 2.12 Frame Bar (Chamber Bar) - A bar of square cross-section to which chamber plates are fixed in their position to make ‘half’ of a chamber.

-2.13 Chamber Bolt (Clamping Bolt)-Bolts (25 to 37 mm dia) used to keep the two halves of chamber in position with the help of clamping bars.
+2.13 Chamber Bolt (Clamping Bolt)-Bolts (25 to 37 mm diameter) used to keep the two halves of chamber in position with the help of clamping bars.
 They pass through the gaps between the chamber plates.

 2.14 Chamber Plate ( Barrelled Ring Half ) - Plates suitably cut into shape to provide support to frame bars, centre bars, side bars and cage bars in forming a semicircular chamber.
 They provide space to clamping bars on the outside.